In like a lion, out like a lamb. That’s what they say about the weather in March, and I suspect that’ll hold true this year.

 - Seed Potatoes

-- Garlic – yes, you should have done this last October.
+- Garlic – yes, you should have done this last fall.
 But if you didn’t get to it, stick a few cloves of seed garlic in the ground.
-You might get lucky.
+They’ll do something.

 If you are new to starting your own seeds you might want to check out my three-part Seed Starting 101 series: Key Components For Healthy Seedlings, A Step-by-Step Visual Guide To Growing Seedlings At Home, and Up-Potting.